 Download a Wi–Fi stabiliser app — there's a selection for Android here or you can grab Ofcom's official iPhone app here, or one of many just like it, to see what the best channel is for your house or flat.

-5 Update your software
+5. Update your software

 Updating apps and software on smartphones, tablets and PCs has become second nature.
 That's because it largely happens automatically.

-What you might not know is that your router's software can be updated too.
-Look on the back of your router to get the model make and name and use this to search out new software, also known as firmware, online.
+What you might not know is that your router's software can be updated, too.
+Look on the back of your router to get the model make and name and use this to search for new software, also known as firmware, online.
 You can update this via your router's web interface, too.

-As with changing channel, you can access this by typing in the IP address for your router, which can be found on the manufacturer's website.
+As with changing the channel, you can access this by typing in the IP address for your router, which can be found on the manufacturer's website.

-6 Who’s using what?
+6. Who’s using what?

 If you live in a household where one person is streaming tunes via Spotify, two are watching Netflix on the smart TV and another is flipping through Facebook on the iPad, then chances are that's what's slowing things down.

 You can either limit this by telling people to stop using their favourite web services (not ideal), or you can set up Quality of Service (QoS) rules by logging into your router.
 This means you can optimise your router for intense tasks like gaming and video streaming or simpler ones like web browsing.

-7 Invest in a wireless booster
+7. Invest in a wireless booster

 Just remember that these create a new network, meaning you’ll need to set up a new password to ensure it is secure.

-Extenders start from around £50, but at least mean you don’t have to pay extra each month for faster Wi–Fi that may not work in your building.
+Extenders start from around £20 but at least mean you don’t have to pay extra each month for faster Wi–Fi that may not work in your building.

-Find out more about the wireless routers that are bundled with providers' broadband packages here
+Find out more about the wireless routers that are bundled with providers' broadband packages here.